Glossary Contact us

 PATH

-A list of locations your computer checks, in order, to find the program you want to run.
+A list of directories your computer checks, in order, to find a program you want to run.

-On both macOS and Ubuntu (or really any Unix-like system), you can print your current PATH by running echo $PATH.
+On Unix-like systems, you can view it with: echo $PATH .
 This will show a long string of folder paths separated by :.
 Each folder is a place your system searches when you type a command.

 Q